-The Capital Projects Fund is a governmental fund established to account for capital projects.
+The Special Purpose Local Option Sales Tax (SPLOST) is a governmental fund established to account for capital projects funded by the 2014, 2017, and 2023 SPLOST agreements.
 The projects included in the capital projects budget are intended to improve or expand the city infrastructure, provide for significant maintenance requirements, or provide for the acquisition of large pieces of equipment.